Click on a link to the right to jump to a particular section or click “Download PDF” to access a printable copy.

 Band and Orchestra meet before school in the mornings at 7:00 a.m. or 7:45 a.m. two to three times a week, depending on which group your student joins.
 Middle School students may enroll in additional band electives during the school day.
 In addition to the weekly practices and periodic performances, the band/orchestra is a great place to make friends and learn many skills (i.e. listening, teamwork, on-stage performance, etc.).
 Students will need to purchase/rent their instruments and pay for additional private lessons on their own.

-*Some 3rd grade students may be accepted into the band program following an interview with the parent and student to determine readiness.
-Students may apply to enter the strings program from 1st grade.
+* Some 3rd grade students may be accepted into the band program following an interview with the parent and student to determine readiness.
+First grade students may apply to enter the strings program.

 Students in grades K-5 have a scheduled library time.
 Students at every level are provided the framework to become efficient and effective users of ideas and information and are also encouraged to become enthusiastic readers by engaging in literature through “read-alouds”, genre studies, and book-talks.

 The R. Roger Rowe School Library Media Center program supports 21st-century learners by encouraging all students to use our electronic and print resources to: